mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 The upshot is that the number items that we can fit into a bucket will be `2048 / (16 + 1 + sizeof(ETxOutRecord))` rounded down to the nearest integer.

+When this number gets smaller, it impacts memory utilization both because we can't fit as many items in a bucket, but also because, when the buckets can hold fewer items, the Cuckoo hashing algorithm requires more cuckoo steps to achieve the same memory utilization as before, which means we either accept more steps and more Oblivious RAM operations to support a single query, or we accept a further reduction in memory utilization.
+It is difficult to accurately predict the magnitude of this effect using a pencil and paper, and in practice we measure it empirically.

-With 46 byte memos, we measure that the size of an ETxOutRecord is 207 bytes:
+With 46 byte memos, we measure that the size of an `ETxOutRecord` is 207 bytes:

 (See in code: https://github.com/mobilecoinfoundation/fog/pull/122/files#r688751880)